demisto/content/Packs/MISP/Integrations/MISPV3/README.md

 ### misp-add-user

 ***
-Adding a new user to MISP.
+Add a new user to MISP.

 #### Base Command